Dart-Code/Website/_docs/commands.md

 ## Dart: Change SDK

-If you have configured the [`dart.sdkPaths` setting](/docs/settings#dartsdkpaths) then this command will allow you to quick switch between Dart SDKs.
+If you have configured the [`dart.sdkPaths` setting](/docs/settings#dartsdkpaths) then this command will allow you to quickly switch between Dart SDKs.
 See [Quickly Switching Between SDK Versions](/docs/quickly-switching-between-sdk-versions) for more info.

 ## Dart: Organize Directives